for-giobbe/PAINT/markdowns/part_4.md

 and for this purpose the [vst-normalized](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/varianceStabilizingTransformation) TPMs.
 Moreover - as suggested by authors [here](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/faq.html) -
-we resticted the Gene Network inference to the transcripts which are consistently expressed troughout all samples (at least 20 raw-counts in each samples - n=17935).
+we resticted the Gene Network inference to the transcripts which are consistently expressed troughout all samples (at least 20 raw-counts in each samples).

 Furthermore, the script includes several parameters: